GIRVIN’s Symbolic Patterns for Interiors and Meaningful Graphics in Placemaking

 review yourself, in a reach to, for a minimal cost and handling fee.

-The idea of this expression, horizontally, I’d implemented earlier as a furniture idea, mapping objects with strokes in support of symbolic ideas derived from the deeper meanings of signs—their deep archetypal context.
+The idea of this expression, horizontally, I’d implemented earlier as a furniture idea, mapping objects with strokes in support of symbolic ideas—space, made place.
+These are derived from the deeper meanings of signs—their deeper archetypal content.
+There’s something in this line of thinking,

-Drawn in the same way, same tools, but on living surfaces—cleaved sections of fallen, urban harvested timber, for furniture and interiors.
+In Talismanika™ I’d drawn these archetypal forms, in the same way, same tools, but on living surfaces—cleaved sections of fallen, urban-harvested timber—for furniture and interiors.

 Which applies to other things—arrangements—